vytautas-bunevicius/red-wine-quality-analysis/README.md

 - **Advanced Modeling:** Experiment with non-linear models and machine learning techniques to enhance prediction accuracy.
 - **Improved Data Preprocessing:** Apply more refined strategies for managing outliers and addressing multicollinearity.
 - **Dataset Expansion:** Incorporate additional features and data points to further enrich the analysis and uncover deeper insights.

+## License

+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details